BEFORE YOU GO...

 The Financial Action Task Force (FATF) is the primary international organization working tirelessly to eradicate money laundering from all financial organizations.
 FATF has termed investment sector highly prone to the risks of identity theft and money laundering and issued comprehensive guidelines to monitor financial transactions involved in the business.

 It has been mandatory for all countries to implement identity verification and AML screening solutions in the investment sector to eliminate money laundering and terror financing.
-FATF has moved further and placed several countries on the grey and black lists for not complying with the guidelines.
+FATF has moved further and placed several countries on the gray and black lists for not complying with the guidelines.

 Sixth Anti-Money Laundering Directive (6th-AMLD)